Skip to primary navigation Skip to content Skip to footer

 When you adjust the tightness of your scuba mask, lightly pull on the tabs on each side.
 You don’t have to yank the straps as it risks breaking them.
 Your scuba diving mask should “rest” on your face.
 The water pressure will seal it shut.
 Divers often make the mistake of tightening their mask too much to the point that it pushes on the bridge of their nose or causes the dreaded scuba mask tattoo.

-The mask strap should fit around the back of your head, positioned slightly below the crown of your head.
-If you wear the mask strap too low, it pulls your ears down and tends to leak from the bottom.
-Wear it too high, and your mask uncomfortably pulls up on your nose, which causes leakage.
-This could be the number one reason for mask leakage!
-With that said the skirt of your scuba mask fits correctly when it rests just above your upper lip.
+Position the mask strap around the back of your head, slightly below the crown.
+If it is worn too low, it can pull your ears down and may cause leakage from the bottom.
+Conversely, wearing it too high can create discomfort by pulling up on your nose, leading to leaks.
+Wearing the strap too high is often the primary reason for mask leakage.
+Additionally, the skirt of your scuba mask should fit with the silicone resting just above your upper lip.

 The exception to this rule would be for mustaches.
 If you have facial hair, it is best to let your dive mask sit above your beard as much as possible and re-adjust the tightness.
 You remove ALL your hair from the mask skirt so your scuba or snorkeling mask does not leak!